JonathanWilbur/asn1-d/README.md

   - [x] `min` of every integral type
 - [x] Test that .length > 1000 octetStrings cannot modify their references
 - [x] Test really large items
-- [ ] Enforce tag number encoding on the fewest possible bytes
+- [ ] Encode `INTEGER` of 0 as a single null byte and, decode it as such.
-- [ ] Fuzz testing to ensure `RangeError` is never thrown.
+- [x] Fuzz testing to ensure `RangeError` is never thrown.
 If it is thrown, it means that there are vulnerabilities if compiled with `-boundscheck=off` flag.
 - [ ] Cross-Platform Testing
   - [ ] Windows (Which is Big-Endian)
     - [ ] 64-Bit